-In only one case should orthognathic surgery or extensive restorative at reatment the treatment performed.
+In only one case should orthognathic surgery or extensive restorative treatment be part of the treatment performed.
 That treatment should require considerable orthodontics and demonstrate excellent control of biomechanics.

-Recommendation and analyse the text of the above descriptions very carefully so that it is absolutely clear to you what types of cases are required.
+Recommendation: Read and analyse the text of the above descriptions very carefully so that it is absolutely clear to you what types of cases are required.
 If you select a case to be prepared for presentation check carefully if it fits into that particular category.

-Note also that only for case 2 the requirements 'fadult fis implies that in the other cases (with the obvious exception of case 1) one may use an adult, child or adolescent case.
+Note also that only for case 2 the requirement "adult" is made.
+This implies that in the other cases (with the obvious exception of case 1) one may use an adult, child or adolescent case.
 Within the context of these requirements "adult" means where somatic growth has ceased and does not play a role within the treatment plan or its evaluation.

-Replacement Clase and idate is unable to produce a case that fits one of the categories they may substitute another case from another category but must give a logical explanation as to why it has been substituted and may only do this fociome case

-EBO must be informed at least four weeks prior to the examination in written form.
+Replacement Case.
+If a candidate is unable to produce a case that fits one of the categories they may substitute another case from another category but must give a logical explanation as to why it has been substituted and may only do this for one case.
+The President of the EBO must be informed at least four weeks prior to the examination in written form.

-The early treatment case started in the mixed dentition.
+The early treatment case must be started in the mixed dentition.
 Usually, such treatment is undertaken in two stages.
 The documentation should include records at the end of stage I or prior to starting stage II.
 Preferably, an intermediate full set of records as described in the guidelines is presented.
 If treatment is performed in one stage clear reasons must be given.